underlost/underlost.net/source/site/_portfolio/05-jadedgamer.md

 </ul>

 #### Update
 The Jaded Gamer service has since been retired as of September 1st, 2016.
-Jaded Gamer as since relaunched as a mobile development company.
+Jaded Gamer has since relaunched as a mobile development company.
 The original news site aggregator will live on in some form in 2017.